-The Veteran & Military Resource Center supports student veterans, active duty military, reservists, spouses, and dependents who wish to use their service-connected education benefits at Kapi'olani.
-We provide counseling and academic advising, course certification, programming to meet the needs of our student population, and a dedicated space to foster a sense of community and positive transition to student life.
+The Veteran & Military Resource Center (VMRC) supports student veterans, active duty military, reservists, spouses, anddependents who wish to use their service-connected education benefits at Kapi'olani.
+Services include counseling and academic advising, course certification, and programming to meet the needs of our student population.
+The VMRC is a dedicated space to foster a sense of community and positive transition to student life.